International exchange for incoming students

 Exchanges application deadline

-- 30th March for September (Term 1) start
+- 30th April for September (Term 1 or Full year) start

 - 30th September for January (Term 2) start

 - 31 August (for students starting in September)

 - Induction and registration week: 16 - 20 September 2019